ZZZWWWJJJ/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software.
+Git is free software distributied under GPL.
-It's ok, never mind.